sveinung/writings/continuous_delivery_value.md

 Increased responsiveness
 ------------------------

-("By continuously delivering small changes rapidly you can be more reponsive, both with regards to customers and with regards to the market and your competitors.
-Increased responsiveness means that you are able to faster adapt to customer needs and market changes.
-For example, the faster you are able to deliver on a customer request, the happier and more satisfied they will be.")
+By continuously delivering small changes rapidly you can be more
+responsive: With regards to customers, the market, and your competitors.
+Increased responsiveness means that you are able to adapt faster to customer needs and market changes.
+For example, the faster you are able to deliver on a customer request, the happier and more satisfied they will be.

-("Why keep a feature that is already developed and ready for production just lay around waiting to be deployed in a year?
-Or for that matter, in a month or a week?")
+Why keep a feature that is already developed and ready for production just lay around waiting to be deployed in a year?
+Or for that matter, in a month or a week?
+A feature only adds value after being delivered to the customers, if not it's only _inventory waste_.

-With Continuous Delivery you get more responsive: Toward your customers, and toward your competitors.
-You should be capable of deploying a given feature to production when the feature is ready with as little overhead as possible -- not as little part of a huge batch half a year later.
-If the time between a customer request and the delivery of the resulting feature is short, the customer gets the feeling that he/she is listened to (and is respected).